Key Takeaways

 - Opportunity cost of equity tied up in the property

-If you need to sell for life reasons—relocation, divorce, financial pressure, or an inherited property you can't maintain—waiting often costs more than it saves.
+If you need to sell for life reasons, such as relocation, divorce, financial pressure, or an inherited property you can't maintain, waiting often costs more than it saves.
 The certainty of selling now may outweigh the possibility of a slightly higher price later.

 Next Steps: Selling Your Tennessee Home